MatthewUng/matthewung.github.io/_posts/2020-12-06-making-the-right-play.md

 There are many takeaways from this simple thought experiment, but nothing here is exhaustive.
 Poker is not a great metaphor for decision making, but for the analytical minds, these contrived sandboxes are great for testing out new ideas to see how they fare.
+For instance, I've been using these ideas to justify involving/not involving myself in the excessive market exuberance that is all of 2020.
+These ideas have been critical to allow me to avoid much of the demons known as FOMO.
 Thinking probabilistic is just another way to grapple with our own uncertainty and ignorance.